 - Free cleaning and professional photographs

-- Get cash fast, and items sell within an average of 10-14 business days
+- Items sell within an average of 10-14 business days

 - No guarantee of sale